 The model described and presented within this specification supports multiple inheritance between classes, whereas most logical data models would be developed using a single inheritance taxonomy (as this is often a constraint on the logical or physical models development).
 This model will contain metadata which defines, for multiple inheritance taxonomies, Such information can be interrogated to extract from the model a suitable single inheritance taxonomy appropriate to the requirements of the development.

-Using this model within a UML tool also allows for the formal mapping between developed (or generated) logical data model constructs and the semantics constructs to which these relate.
-This in turn simplifies end to end validation and verification of the developed artifacts.
+If this model is used within a UML tool, users may create formal mappings between logical data model constructs and the semantics corresponding to these in the FIBO model content.
+This simplifies the validation and verification of technical data model artifacts.

 7.3.2 Semantic Technology Development